 |(a) Designation application packet.
 The applicant shall

-submit the packet that includes the following documents to the Office
+submit the packet, inclusive of the following documents to the Office

-of EMS/Trauma Systems (office) within 120 days of the facility's survey
+of EMS/Trauma Systems Coordination (office) within 120 days of the

 (1) an accurate and complete designation application